JuliaDynamics/NetworkDynamics.jl/docs/src/index.md

 # NetworkDynamics

-The *NetworkDynamics.jl* package simulates dynamical systems within complex networks.
-It provides an interface between the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) and the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) packages and facilitates the simulation of highly efficient dynamic networks by describing the local dynamics on the edges and vertices of the network graph.
+The *NetworkDynamics.jl* package simulates the dynamics of complex networks.
+It provides an interface between the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) and the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) packages and facilitates the simulation of highly efficient dynamic networks by describing the local dynamics of the edges and vertices of the network.

 !!! note
     **Complex Networks in a glance**
     Complex network systems are composed by the entities that comprise them (the nodes) and the relationships that connect each entity with one another (the edges).
-The mathematical structure (used more or less interchangeably with Network) is called [Graph](https://en.wikipedia.org/wiki/Graph_theory).
+The mathematical structure is called [Graph](https://en.wikipedia.org/wiki/Graph_theory) and it is used more or less interchangeably with the word Network).
 The graphical depictions of such networks are also called graphs.
 You will see both usages in this guide.

+In this graph of a simple 5-node network
 ```@example
 using Graphs, GraphMakie, CairoMakie #hide
 using GraphMakie.NetworkLayout #hide